vishalgarugu/-The-Student-Record-Management-System-/README.md

 # -The-Student-Record-Management-System-
-this the project held by our college
+This the project held by our college
+Author-Garugu Vishal